|

 All nutrients must be declared as "percentages of the Daily Values" which are label reference values.
 The actual amount, in grams or milligrams, of macronutrients (such as fat, cholesterol, sodium, carbohydrates, and protein) are still listed to the immediate right of these nutrients.

 Listing amounts as a percentage of the Daily Values is intended to prevent confusion that the "size of a number" can create.
-For example, a food with 140 milligrams (mg) of sodium could be mistaken for a high-sodium food because 140 is a relatively large number.
+For example, a food with 140 milligrams (mg) of sodium could be mistaken for a high-sodium food because 140 is perceived as a relatively large number.
 In actuality, however, that amount represents less than 6% of the Daily Value for sodium, which is 2,400 mg.

 Specific options for packages with less than 40 square inches and packages of less than 12 square inches of label space are also established.
 If manufacturers wish to provide nutrition information on these smaller packages voluntarily, they have several options: (1) present the information in a smaller type size than that required for larger packages, or (2) present the information in a tabular or linear (string) format.